 For dogs🐶, one of those unusual exports is yellow poo.
 What causes it, and is it reason to be concerned?

-Poop consistency and color can tell a lot about a dog’s health, so if you see a color change and it becomes a recurrent problem, it’s important to bring it up with your vet to identify the underlying cause.
+Just like with us humans, your dog’s poop 💩 consistency and color can tell you a lot about a dog’s health.
+So, if you see a color change and it becomes a recurrent incidence, it’s important to bring it up with your vet to identify the underlying cause.